 No, you can file without an attorney; however, I would recommend you hire an attorney.
 An attorney can help you maximize your exempt property, make sure you file for the correct chapter of bankruptcy, and can help insure the proper paperwork is filed.

 I currently live in Tucson where I have recently been the victim of their "community policing".
-Yesterday it was brought to my attention that there was an article in the local paper how the police and local citizens are stalking those they consider active criminals. i can provide proof of their...
+Yesterday it was brought to my attention that there was an article in the local paper how the police and local citizens are stalking those they consider active criminals. i can provide proof...
 Read more »

 In this type of situation you generally have to demonstrate that the police have violated a statute or constitution.
 A notice of claim must be filed, with the city that you seek to take action against, within 180 days of the incident, according to ARS 12-821.01.
 Since the question was asked in...Read more »